oblac/jodd-site/content/love.md

 ---
 # Who loves Jodd? ![heart](gfx/heart.png)

-**Awesome** people loves *Jodd* :) Share your success stories with us and the community!
+**Awesome** people loves *Jodd* :) Share your success stories with the community!

-Bellow is a short list of some big and small projects that officially uses *Jodd* in production.
+## About Jodd

+> Jodd is oriented more around simpler libraries for doing what people have oftentimes used heavyweight frameworks for
+(not in terms of performance though necessarily but in terms of mental efforts and scaffolding required to get a MVP out the door).

+> Jodd in itself could work for not needing an app container by using something like Winstone (Jenkins is built with it) for deployment models closer to systems like node.js or Flask and Sinatra that emphasize minimal scaffolding to make it easier to horizontally scale a system by just deploying more dumb nodes.

+> I've seen Jodd used in production systems and just never seen a stacktrace fail to that point so far.
+I've only ever seen application code fail in itself or fail due to a side effect or misunderstanding of the underlying libraries.

 ## Liferay Portal